sandhyalalkumar/installation/deep_dive_docker.md

 The docker engine is also called **Docker Daemon**.
 It is the docker engine we install each host machine, which provide us to access all docker services.
 It is a standardized shipping yard.
 Standardized run time environment.
 And application portablity insanly simple.

-## Docker Inmages
+## Docker Images
 **docker build | docker images | docker inspect** **Union mount, layring, DockerFile**

+## Docker Container
+**docker start | stop | restart**

 Docker images are we launch the docker container from.
 Docker Images are **build-time** instance and Docker container are **run-time** instance of docker images.

-## Docker Container
-**docker start | stop | restart**
+For example `docker run -it fedora /bin/bash` this command uses fedora image to run fedora container which is a light weight Operating System.
+Images are bit like template in virtual machine.
+If the image is not present locally it will first pull image from dockerhub i.e. from public image registry, and the run the docker container.
+We can say that running instance of docker image is docker container.

 ## Registries, Volumes, Networking
+The images are pulled from repo which are inside Resistry.
+Registry are docker hub and which contains bunch of repos.
+The hub contains some official repos i.e. trusted repo.
+User can also create their repo which is called unofficial repo, mostly these are created by docker community.

+## Runing the Ubuntu container for short lived (non-interactive shell)
+Let's see the command `$ docker run ubuntu  /bin/bash -c "echo 'cool content' > /temp/cool-file"`.
+The command run Ubuntu shell in non-interactive mode.
+It starts the container run the shell and command in the shell once works completed it exists the shell and container.